slaclab/rogue/docs/src/installing/anaconda_build.rst

 This section provides instructions for downloading and building rogue inside an anaconda environment.
 These instructions are relevant for Linux

-See the section :ref:`installing_windows` for additional steps required for Windows.

 Getting Anaconda
 ================